 Kevin Corke currently serves as an FNC correspondent based in Washington, DC.
 He joined the network in 2014.
 In addition, Corke serves as a recurring guest-anchor on FOX News @ Night (weeknights from 12-1 AM/ET).Read More

-In trips all over the globe aboard Air Force One, Corke has reported from numerous continents covering issues ranging from politics and international policy to trade and terrorism.
-Most recently, in July 2018 Corke contributed to FNC's special live coverage surrounding President Trump’s trip to Europe including stops in Brussels, Belgium; the United Kingdom, Helsinki, Finland and Glasgow, Scotland.
+Most recently, Corke interviewed Maryland teacher Keishia Thorpe, winner of Global Teacher Prize as part of the network’s Black History Month special.
+During his time at FNC, Corke has reported from numerous continents covering issues ranging from politics and international policy to trade and terrorism.
+In 2020, he reported on the protests in Black Lives Matters Plaza in Washington, D.C. as well as contributed to the network’s presidential election coverage, reporting from the state of Ohio.
+In July 2018, he contributed to FNC's special live coverage surrounding President Trump’s trip to Europe including stops in Brussels, Belgium; the United Kingdom, Helsinki, Finland and Glasgow, Scotland.

 As a journalist, Corke has covered a variety of stories, including the Virginia Tech tragedy, the last Space Shuttle flight, hurricanes and nearly every major American sporting event.
 He has served as primary news anchor at WTVJ-TV in Miami, anchor/reporter at KUSA-TV in Denver and hosted ESPN’s Sports Center as well as broadcasted games for the network.

 Corke is a graduate of Harvard University's Kennedy School of Government, where he earned a Littauer Fellow citation for academic excellence, leadership and commitment to work in the public interest.
 He also has earned both a Masters and Bachelor degrees in journalism from the University of Colorado, Boulder.